-Related articles: BITING FLIES BLACK FLY DEER FLY FLEAS GNATS HORSE FLIES MIDGES MOSQUITOES NATS NO-SEEUMS PUNKIES STABLE FLIES
+Related articles: BITING FLIES BLACK FLY DEER FLY FLEAS GNATS MOSQUITOES NO-SEEUMS

 Thrips are small insects, measuring about 1/25 to 1/8 of an inch long.
 They range in color from clear to white to yellow to brown to black.
-It is generally believed that local populations will take on a color similar to that of the plant they are mostly feeding upon.
-Although there are thrips with names like Tobacco thrips or Flower thrips, it is evident they are not specie specific and that they can live on just about any type of plant which is able to provide them with a source of sap, juice and water.
+It is generally believed local populations will take on a color similar to that of the plant they are mostly feeding upon.
+Although there are Tobacco thrips or Flower thrips, it is evident they are not specie specific and they can in fact live on just about any type of plant which is able to provide them with a source of sap, juice and water.

 Thrips may or may not have wings but most stages do and these are clear and feather like.
 Thrips are mobile and will crawl, jump, walk and fly to any target they focus upon.
 Their light bodies and wing structure enable them to ride wind currents great distances allowing them to find new food and nest locations as needed.
 Though plants are generally where they want to be nesting, water and high moisture seem to be more important.

-It is not uncommon for local activity to be centered around some area in the landscape that is holding water.
-This may serve as a prime reproductive ground area for them to go through their pupal stage and to provide protection during times of drought or plant dormancy.
-This is more typical in the northern regions since in the southern growing zones thrips will remain active year round.
+Its not uncommon for local activity to be centered around some area in the landscape holding water.
+This may serve as a prime reproductive ground for them to go through their pupal stage and to provide protection during times of drought or plant dormancy.
+This is more typical in the northern regions; in the southern growing zones thrips will remain active year round.

 THRIP LIFE CYCLE